sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/oracle-to-ps.md

     ![Configuring advanced config parameters window.](./media/advanced-config-parameters.png "Advanced config parameters")

-22. Select **Test Connection**, and if the connection fails, verify that you entered all parameters correctly.
+22. Click **Test Connection**, and if the connection fails, verify that you entered all parameters correctly.
 If the connection succeeds, select **OK**.

 23. Back at the **Choose Your Data Connection** page, select **Yes, include the sensitive data in the connection string**.
 Select **Next >**.